-Half-hourly meters are meters that can transmit metering readings every 30 minutes to the energy supplier through a data collector either direct or through an accredited third party.
+A Half-hourly meter transmits meter readings every 30 minutes to the energy supplier.
+This is done via a data collector or through an accredited third party.

-Half- hourly meters are also referred to as HH or 00 meters as this is the profile type identification number on the electricity meter’s MPAN (see above).
+Half hourly meters are also referred to as HH or 00 meters.
+This is the profile type identification number on the business electricity meter’s MPAN.

-Most commonly businesses that have half-hourly meters are medium to large scale industrial businesses, large offices, factories, warehouses, breweries, agricultural businesses, supermarkets and department stores.
+Most commonly businesses that have a HH meter are medium to large scale industrial businesses, large offices, factories, warehouses, breweries, agricultural businesses, supermarkets and department stores.

-Businesses with half-hourly meters need to contract with a Meter Operator and Data Collector to enable the half-hourly meter to function properly and communicate with the energy supplier.
+Businesses with a HH meter installed must get in touch with a Meter Operator and Data Collector to enable the gas and electricity meter to function properly.

 - Increase data on energy consumption

-- Ability to charge different rates for energy used in high peak periods and lower demand periods
+- Ability to charge different gas and electricity prices for energy used in high peak periods and lower demand periods

 - Encourages use of electricity at lower demand periods when charges are lower

-- Increased energy efficiency through knowledge of energy consumption
+- Increased energy efficiency through knowledge of business energy consumption

 - Reduced carbon emissions from energy consumption and improved environmental credentials

-Can I Switch Energy Suppliers If I Have a Half-Hourly Meter?
+Can I Switch Business Energy Suppliers If I Have a Half Hourly Meter?

-The energy suppliers that currently offer half-hourly meter contracts include:
+The business energy suppliers that currently offer half-hourly meter contracts include: